-In 2015, the State of California passed Assembly Bill No. 953 (AB 953), otherwise known as the Racial and Identity Profiling Act (RIPA).
-AB 953, hereafter referred to simply as RIPA, requires that law enforcement agencies in the state of California collect perceived demographic data from specified police contacts.
+In 2015, the State of California passed Assembly Bill 953 (AB 953), otherwise known as the Racial and Identity Profiling Act (RIPA).
+RIPA requires that law enforcement agencies in the State of California collect perceived demographic data from specified law enforcement contacts.